Spotify to raises prices on some plans across U.S., UK

-Spotify Technology SA (SPOT.N) is raising the prices on some of its subscription plans in the United States and the United Kingdom from April 30, the music streaming platform said on Monday.
+(Reuters) - Spotify Technology SA is raising the prices on some of its subscription plans in the United States and the United Kingdom from April 30, the music streaming platform said on Monday.

 In the United States, Spotify’s Family Plan subscription was increased by $1 to $15.99 per month, while its UK plan prices have been raised across its Student, Duo and Family Plan subscriptions.